Fiddler on the Roof: Other notable UK productions

 A 2003 national tour played for seven months, with a radical design, directed by Julian Woolford and choreographed by Chris Hocking.
 The production's minimalist set and costumes were monochromatic, and Fruma-Sarah was represented by a 12-foot puppet.
 This production was revived in 2008 starring Joe McGann.

 The show toured the UK again in 2013 and 2014 starring Paul Michael Glaser as Tevye with direction and choreography by Craig Revel Horwood.

 A revival played at Chichester Festival Theatre from July 10 to September 2, 2017, directed by Daniel Evans and starring Omid Djalili as Tevye and Tracy-Ann Oberman as Golde.

 Australian productions

 The original Australian production opened on June 16, 1967, at Her Majesty's Theatre in Sydney.
 It starred Hayes Gordon as Tevye and Brigid Lenihan as Golde.
 The production ran for two years.
 The first professional revival tour was staged by the Australian Opera in 1984 with Gordon again playing Tevye.
 A young Anthony Warlow played Fyedka.

 In 1998, 2005, 2006 and 2007, Topol recreated his role as Tevye in Australian productions, with seasons in Sydney, Brisbane, Melbourne, Perth, Wellington and Auckland.
 The musical was again revived in Melbourne and Sydney in 2015–2016 with Anthony Warlow as Tevye, Sigrid Thornton as Golde and Lior as Motel.

+An Australian tour is expected to begin on July 31, 2026, at the Theatre Royal Sydney, starring Troy Sussman as Tevye.
+This production is a replica of the 2025 UK tour.